MicrosoftDocs/learn/learn-pr/iot/remotely-monitor-devices-with-azure-iot-hub/includes/3-device-telemetry.md

 Telemetry is the output from sensors.
-There are many different types of sensors, the most common in the manufacturing and commercial applications that Azure IoT Hub targets are acceleration, humidity, location, pressure, temperature, and velocity.
+There are many different types of sensors.
+The most common in the manufacturing, and commercial, applications that Azure IoT Hub targets are acceleration, humidity, location, pressure, temperature, and velocity.

 The frequency of telemetry output is an important factor.
 A temperature sensor in a refrigeration unit may only have to report every minute, or less.
 An acceleration sensor on an aircraft may have to report every second.